 Additional plants across all metropolitan areas as well as sentinel site plants in smaller provinces were included from February 2021.
 From August 2021, quantitative testing was conducted on all specimens submitted to partner laboratories for testing.
-Presently, samples from 95 WWTPs are being tested for SARS-CoV-2 of any SARS-CoV-2 gene target (amongst the N, E or RdRP genes).
+Presently, samples from 95 WWTPs are being tested for SARS-CoV-2 extraction and PCR methods for partner laboratories.
+A positive PCR test result is defined as detection of any SARS-CoV-2 gene target (amongst the N, E or RdRP genes).
 A negative PCR test is defined as a positive internal control without a positive N, E or RdRP gene target.
 An invalid test result is defined as failure to detect the N, E or RdRP genes along with a negative internal control.
 Quantitative PCR results in genome copies/ml were log-transformed when graphed.
 All RT-PCR detection methodologies use in-built positive and negative controls to eliminate processing errors or contamination.
 Quantitative testing (in copies/ml of wastewater) is conducted by the NICD using a fourplex RT-qPCR assay.
 The Allplex 2019-nCoV assay (Seegene, catalogue number RP10243X) includes proprietary primers and probes that amplify the E, N and RdRP genes.
 The assay also amplifies an internal control that helps monitor for PCR inhibition.
 Standard curves, from which SARS-CoV-2 copy numbers are calculated, are constructed using the EDX SARS-CoV-2 Standard (Exact Diagnostic, catalogue number COV019) consisting of synthetic RNA transcripts containing the E, N and RdRP genes.